sitespeedio/run.sitespeed.io/server/README.md

 # Running Docker version
 Export the environment in your start script that is feed to the Docker container.
-Start by editing your *receiver-start.sh* file and then start yoru container.
+Start by editing your *receiver-start.sh* file and then start your container.

 ~~~
 #!/bin/bash